A Makefile for your Go project

 Vincent Bernat

-My most loathed feature of Go was the mandatory use of GOPATH
+My most loathed feature of Go was the mandatory use of GOPATH:

 I do not want to put my own code next to its dependencies.
 I was not

-alone and people devised tools or crafted their own Makefile
+alone and people devised tools or crafted their own Makefile to

-avoid organizing their code around GOPATH
+avoid organizing their code around GOPATH.

 Hopefully, since Go 1.11, it is possible to use Go’s modules to

-manage dependencies without relying on GOPATH
+manage dependencies without relying on GOPATH.
+First, you need to

 convert your project to a module:1